AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 ## About Dataset
 Context
-These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+Features present in the bank data frame are customers's gender, marital status, level of education, number of dependents, income, loan amount, credit history and others.

 ## Content
 This dateset was downloaded from AV website for practicing the eligibility of granting Home loan.For further details please visit the website.